natcarvajal/Weather-Dashboard-HW-6/README.md

 # Weather-Dashboard-HW-6

-(EDIT) This week’s homework required to create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This week’s homework required to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

-* I chose [Day.js](https://day.js.org/) as my library.
+I used [OpenWeather API](https://openweathermap.org/) to retrieve weather data for cities.
+I used  localStorage throoughout the application to store any persistent data.

 ## Purpose: ##